astrotars/stream-flutter-encrypted-chat/README.md

 ## Step 0.
 Setup the Backend

-For our Flutter app to interact with Stream and Virgil, the application provides three endpoints:
+For our Flutter app to securely interact with Stream and Virgil, the the `backend` provides three endpoints:

 * `POST /v1/authenticate`: This endpoint generates an auth token that allows the React frontend to communicate with `/v1/stream-credentials` and `/v1/virgil-credentials`.
 To keep things simple, this endpoint allows the client to be any user.
 The frontend tells the backend who it wants to authenticate as.
-In your application, this should be replaced with your API's authentication endpoint.
+In your application, this should be replaced with your
+  API's authentication endpoint.

 * `POST /v1/stream-credentials`: This returns the data required for the React